TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 *   It can be the documentation of a
     `third-party extension <https://extensions.typo3.org/>`__.
 *   TYPO3 documentation can also be a :ref:`Changelog <ext-core:start>`
-    entry for the Core, for example a documenting breaking change or new feature.
+    entry for the Core, for example documenting a breaking change or a new feature.

 ..  _common-characteristics-typo3-docs: